 1. INTRODUCTION

-Being the cornerstone of Bangladesh’s economy, the has employed a large share of the population of the country with ensuring food security as well.
+Agriculture sector is cornerstone of Bangladesh’s economy, the has employed a large share of the population of the country with ensuring food security as well.
 However, potato (Solanum tuberosum L.) is a major cash crop and also a staple food in Bangladesh, ranking just behind rice and wheat in terms of cultivated area and yield contribution.
 Major potato-growing areas in the country are Dinajpur, Rangpur, Bogura, Gaibandha, and Sirajganj; which are located in the northern and northwestern divisions.
 Different varieties of potatoes are cultivated in Bangladesh and local farmers continue to hold cultural importance and grow traditional local varieties despite their yields are lower compared to high-yielding varieties (HYVs) (Singha and Maezawa, 2019).
 One such local variety is Shilbilati (Albizia lebbeck), also known as “Sheel Bilatee,” which is usually grown in the Rangpur region.
 This potato is distinguished by its oblong shape, reddish color, and small size-typically around 30 grams per tuber (Khalil et al., 2013).
 The demand for Shilbilati potato is significant in the local market for its traditional value and coronary importance in regional diet.

 Bangladesh has been witnessing consistent growth in potato production throughout the years.
 The following table shows the area, production, and yield of potato in Bangladesh during 2015-16 to 20222-23 (BBS 2023).